wsag/WBM/README.md

 **temporal_aggregation.pl**: temporal aggregation of WBM output.
 Can be called by wbm.pl. <br/>

 ## Code release notes
 This version of WBM is being released by the [Water Systems Analysis Group](https://wsag.unh.edu/) at the [University of New Hampshire](https://www.unh.edu/).
 Other research groups use unique development versions of WBM that may differ from the code provided here.
-A publication describing this WBM code is in review at the journal Geoscientific Model Development.
-The [preprint](https://gmd.copernicus.org/preprints/gmd-2022-59/#discussion) can be cited as:     <br/>
+If you use this model, please cite the following [paper](https://gmd.copernicus.org/articles/15/7287/2022/):     <br/>

-Grogan, D.S., Zuidema, S., Prusevich, A., Wollheim, W.M., Glidden, S., and Lammers, R.B.
-WBM: A scalable gridded global hydrologic model with water tracking functionality, Geoscientific Model Development Discussions, https://doi.org/10.5194/gmd-2022-59, 2022.
+Grogan, D. S., Zuidema, S., Prusevich, A., Wollheim, W. M., Glidden, S., and Lammers, R. B.: Water balance model (WBM) v.1.0.0: a scalable gridded global hydrologic model with water-tracking functionality, Geosci.
+Model Dev., 15, 7287–7323, https://doi.org/10.5194/gmd-15-7287-2022, 2022.

-The published paper will be posted here once it is available.
-Until then, the references for this model are:
+Earlier references for this model are:
 [Wisser et al. 2010](https://hess.copernicus.org/articles/14/1/2010/) and Appendix A from [Grogan 2016](https://scholars.unh.edu/dissertation/2260/):

 1. Wisser, D., Fekete, B. M., Vörösmarty, C. J., and Schumann, A. H.: Reconstructing 20th century global hydrography: a contribution to the Global Terrestrial Network- Hydrology (GTN-H), Hydrol.
 Earth Syst.
 Sci., 14, 1–24, https://doi.org/10.5194/hess-14-1-2010, 2010.